-To inform the Ministry and the public about the ways in which the Board is complying with Ministry requirements for implementing IEP.
+To inform the Ministry and the public about the ways in which the Board is complying with Ministry requirements for implementing the IEP.

 An IEP is a written plan describing the special education program and/or services required by a particular student on an ongoing basis.
 The IEP outlines the student's areas of strengths and needs as well as the program a student requires for instruction and assessment.
+The IEP documents formal assessments and any equipment a student requires to support their learning.
 The IEP is a working document that contains a transition plan and any record of required accommodations, modifications, or alternative programs needed to help a student achieve the learning expectations identified in their IEP.

 The IEP reflects the school board's and the principal's commitment to provide, within the resources available to the school board, the special education program and services needed to meet the identified strengths and needs of the student.
-The IEP helps teachers monitor the student's progress and provides a framework for communicating the information about the student's progress to parent(s)/guardian(s) and student.
+The IEP helps teachers monitor the student's progress and provides a framework for communicating the information about the student's progress to parent(s)/caregiver(s) and student.For further information about IEPs the OCDSB has developed a Parent Guide resource for understanding Individual Education Plans.